nearit/Android-SDK/docs/custom-bkg-notification.md

 </div>

 ## Custom Service
-To handle complex use cases, you can write your own IntentService by subclassing the built-in one.
+To handle complex use cases, you can write your own JobIntentService by subclassing the built-in one.
 Let's look at the built-in IntentService manifest declaration:
 ```xml
 <!-- built in service -->